IPad Pro (M4): Hardware

 The seventh-generation iPad Pro models feature the Apple M4 SoC. iPad Pro colors are available in Silver and a new Space Black, which is a darker version of Space Grey, similar to the M3 MacBook Pro.
-The device comes with a Tandem OLED display for both the 11 and the 13-inch model.
-The iPad Pro base model has 256 GB of storage and provides additional storage capacity of 512 GB, 1 TB and 2 TB.
+The device comes with a Tandem OLED display for both the 11 in and the 13 in model.
+The iPad Pro base model has 256 GB of storage, available, additional storage capacities of 512 GB, 1 TB and 2 TB are available.
 Both models have full screen brightness of 1000 nits for SDR content (with 1600 nits for HDR content).
 The iPad Pro offers 8 GB of RAM for the 256 and 512 GB and comes with a (binned) 9 core CPU with 3 performance cores and 6 efficiency cores and a 10 core GPU.
 For the iPad Pro with 1 and 2 TB, the device comes with a 10 core CPU with 4 performance cores and 6 efficiency cores along with 16 GB RAM.

 The iPad Pro 1 and 2-terabyte configurations also provide users with the option to add a nano-texture display, and to view the screen in ambient light conditions reducing glare.
 Unlike previous iPad Pros which comes with a 12 MP and a 10 MP ultrawide camera, this iPad Pro only comes with a 12 MP camera, LiDAR and an upgraded True Tone flash.
 The tablet also comes with a landscape front facing camera.
 The M4 SoC has options of a 9 and 10 core CPU.

 Connectivity

 The seventh generation iPad Pro includes a USB-C port for charging and connecting accessories.
-It supports Thunderbolt 3 and USB 4 with support for charging, and transfer speeds up to 40Gbps.
+It supports Thunderbolt 3 and USB 40 Gbit/s (USB4) with support for charging, and transfer speeds up to 40 Gbit/s.
 The iPad Pros support the Apple Pencil Pro, the Apple Pencil USB-C and a new Apple Magic Keyboard featuring a new keyboard layout.
 The device also comes with WiFi 6E (802.11ax) and Bluetooth 5.3 connectivity on all models, with cellular models adding sub-6 GHz 5G support.